Khasi dar Miqat: Content summary

 Khasī dar Mīqāt, without a preface, introduction, or epilogue, is a collection of Jalal's daily notes from his Hajj pilgrimage during the 24-day period from Friday, Farvardin 21 to Sunday, Ordibehesht 13 of the year 1343 (April–May 1964).
 The book has no chapters or sections; the author has written his material under the headings of various days, sometimes writing multiple times in a single day and, for example, continuing his travelogue with a heading such as "Noon of the same day".

 The travelogue, which begins at Mehrabad Airport, recounts the journey step by step: from the situation inside the airplane to arrival in Jeddah, and from there to the pilgrims' lodging and their various incidents, as well as Jalal's own curiosities.
-Al-e Ahmad, who at times speaks of the attentiveness of their group's mujtahid regarding the religious rites of Hajj, and sometimes goes alone to the mosques and other places in Mecca and Medina, occasionally narrates the story of a pilgrim who, in the Arabian heat, refused to take off his wool shirt—causing everyone to suspect that he had hidden money in it.
+Al-e Ahmad, who at times speaks of the attentiveness of their group's mujtahid regarding the religious rites of Hajj, and sometimes goes to the mosques and other places in Mecca and Medina, occasionally narrates the story of a pilgrim who, in the Arabian heat, refused to take off his wool shirt—causing everyone to suspect that he had hidden money in it.
 At other moments he talks about Aramco and the oil contracts between Saudi Arabia and the United States, and elsewhere brings up the smallness of human beings within existence.
 Al-e Ahmad maintains the particular structure of his travelogue until the end, and on Sunday, Ordibehesht 13, in Tajrish, he finishes it by writing the final note.